Louis de Wohl: Writing career

 He began writing as early as the age of 7.
 His teachers praised his ability.
-At the age of 8 he wrote the play "Jesus of Nazareth" because he didn't like how Jesus was portrayed by some books he read.
+At the age of 8 he wrote the play "Jesus of Nazareth" because he did not like how Jesus was portrayed by some books he read.
 Writing as Ludwig von Wohl, he became quite a successful novelist during his youth in Germany, where sixteen of his novels were turned into films.
 The best known of these was the 1934 comedy classic Die englische Heirat (The English Marriage).

-In an audience with Pope Pius XII he was told to "write about the history and mission of the Church in the World."
-The Cardinal of Milan, Ildefonso Schuster, came to de Wohl after reading some of his writings telling him "Let your writings be good.
-For your writings you will one day be judged."
+In an audience with Pope Pius XII, he was told to "write about the history and mission of the Church in the World".
+The Cardinal of Milan, Ildefonso Schuster, said to him after reading some of his writings, "Let your writings be good.
+For your writings you will one day be judged".
 From that time, he allegedly believed that he had to write for God, and felt that his earlier novels in the German language were of 'small significance compared to the novels he wrote for the glory of God'.

 His novel The Spear brought him international acclaim.
 Even now Louis de Wohl's books are widely read.
 His non-fiction work, Founded on a Rock: A History of the Catholic Church is often required reading for RCIA students.
-He has written books on St. Benedict, St. Francis of Assisi, Joan of Arc, and Constantine I among many others.
+He wrote books on St. Benedict, St. Francis of Assisi, Joan of Arc, and Constantine I among many others.